Freiburg's History for Pedestrians

 Empress of Austria

 With Breisach France not only holds a bridge head on the right bank of the Rhine but now possesses an outpost in Habsburg territory.
-To make his new acquisition Freiburg safe against future attacks Louis orders the famous Sébastien Le Prestle de Vauban to fortify the city according to modern principles.
+To make his new acquisition safe against future attacks Louis orders the famous Sébastien Le Prestre de Vauban to fortify Freiburg according to modern principles.
 This means above all that in order to keep the costs manageable the surface of the city is greatly reduced.
 Consequently the city's suburbs are razed to the ground to clean the field of fire.

 Freiburg and its Vauban fortifications around 1700

 Very little remains of Vauban's masterpiece.
 Here you see what is left of the Breisach Gate, the entrance to the city on Gartenstraße.
-Now the gate is a window decorated with curtains.
+Now a restaurant occupies the building.

 Freiburg's French occupation has dramatic consequences.
-The Austrian Government officials move to Waldshut, the Chapter of the Bale Cathedral settles in Arlesheim and when the University is transformed into a French institution the German teaching staff leaves for Constance.
+The Austrian government officials move to Waldshut, the Chapter of the Bale Cathedral settles in Arlesheim.
+When the University is transformed into a French institution the German teaching staff leaves for Constance.
 The French garrison is a heavy burden for the city as the troops demand substantial contributions in food for men and horses from a poor city located in an impoverished country.

 The Nine Years War (1688-1697)